tshepang/blog-movies/content/movies/Total Recall (2012).rst

-The movie is so different from the first same-titled such that it cannot really be called a remake.
+The movie is so different from the first same-titled one from 1990 such that it cannot really be called a remake.
 It is not quite as interesting, and so are the lead actors (there is no Schwarzenegger or Sharon
 Stone), does not take place in Mars (sadly) and is a straight-forward